Citi is an advertising partner.

 In most cases, the Chase Sapphire Preferred® Card would is a better card than the American Express® Green Card.
 The only exception is if you personally see more value in Amex's travel partners.

-The information related to the American Express® Green Card has been collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.
+The information related to the American Express® Green Card has been independently collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.
 Terms apply to American Express credit card offers.
 See americanexpress.com for more information.

 How does the American Express® Green Card work?